the-dise/dotfiles/README.md

 ## License

-These dotfiles are released under the MIT License.
-See the LICENSE file for details.
+These dotfiles are distributed under the MIT License.
+See the [LICENSE](LICENSE) file for details.